SumoLogic/sumologic-documentation/docs/contributing/create-document.md

 Help us keep Sumo Logic open and inclusive by reviewing our [Code of Conduct](/docs/contributing/code-of-conduct).
 :::

-See our [Markdown Cheat Sheet](markdown-cheat-sheet.md) to learn how to write and style content, add code snippets, import multimedia, and more.
+See our [Style Guide](/docs/contributing/style-guide) to learn how to write and style content, add code snippets, import multimedia, and more.
 Doc body text content is written in GitHub-flavored markdown, with some customizations.

 ## Step 4: Add doc to the navigation menu